 Misconception about planet’s domination

 Actually, before humans employed machines to work for them, they employed various kinds of animals, exactly to take advantage of their advanced performance.
 In the inverse perspective, bacteria could be considered as a more dominant species (in plenty of comparisons), still they are dumber and more predictable than all the mentioned creatures.
 A hungry leopard inside a house can be more deadly than an evil AI-agent inside a video-game, and brainless nuclear missiles remain a bigger threat than the specialized software that controls their launching.
-We could try making that software smarter than the brain in our heads, still the bigger danger will remain inside the head of each missile, cause this is the most specialized one in causing destruction.
+We could try making that software smarter than the brain in our heads, still the bigger danger will remain inside the head of each missile, because this is the most specialized one in causing destruction.